 Lenophyllum guttatum (Rose) Rose

-Lenophyllum guttatum is an attractive, perennial succulent up to 8 inches (20 cm) tall.
-The leaves are in opposite pairs on non-flowering shoots, crowded together, boat-shaped, up to 1.4 inches (3.5 cm) long, olive green-grey, grayish-pink or light green and covered with fine, black-brown or black-purple dots and stripes.
-The flowering stems are terminal, up to 8 inches (20 cm) tall, pinkish with scattered alternate leaves, branched towards apex with 5 to 12, green-yellow flowers.
+Lenophyllum guttatum is an attractive succulent with leaves crowded together in opposite pairs on non-flowering shoots.
+It grows up to 8 inches (20 cm) tall.
+Leaves are boat-shaped, up to 1.4 inches (3.5 cm) long.
+They are gray-green, grayish-pink, or light green and covered with fine black-brown or black-purple dots and stripes.
+The flowering stems are up to 8 inches (20 cm) tall, pinkish with scattered alternate leaves, branched towards the apex, and bear 5 to 12 green-yellow flowers.

 USDA hardiness zone 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).